Learn about actual and potential costs

 Buyers should include the date when proposals are due and when the award will be announced.

-Buyers should specify the date by which supplies must be on site and ready to use.
+Buyers should specify the date by which the products must be on site and ready to use.

-Buyers should spell out terms of the contract, including payment terms and possibility of contract extensions.
+Buyers should spell out terms of the contract, including payment terms and the possibility of contract extensions.

 Evaluate major factors to mitigate risk

-Supply chain risk in the disinfectant market is low, indicating that disruptions are unlikely.
-Buyers in this market are expected to have constant access to market products, which ultimately aids buyer power.
-Although supply chain risks can significantly impact suppliers’ production costs, changes in production costs are not likely to...
+Supply chain risk in the disinfectant market is moderate, indicating that disruptions due to supply chain issues are somewhat likely.
+Buyers in this market expect to have constant access to market products, which usually aids buyer power by ensuring a consistent supply of disinfectants.
+However, due to the spread of...
 Subscribe to learn more.